AdaCore/spark2014/docs/lrm/source/representation-issues.rst

 Data Validity
 ~~~~~~~~~~~~~

-Currently |SPARK| does not check for data validity although SPARK 2005 did.
+[Currently |SPARK| does not check for data validity as it analyses code,
+though this may be changed in a future release.
+It is therefore up to users to ensure that data read from external sources
+is valid.]

 .. todo:: Need to put some words in here to describe the precautions that may
    be taken to avoid invalid data.

+.. todo:: Introduce checks for data validity into the proof model as necessary.

 Unchecked Access Value Creation
 -------------------------------